Menu

 To qualify as a commercial lawyer, you need to have an undergraduate degree from a law school.
 You are required to pass the bar exams to receive a license from the State Bar Association.
 Excellent lawyers are diligent and pay attention to details.
-Ability to solve problems and project management skills are necessary for a commercial landlord-tenant lawyer.
+Ability to solve problems and project management skills are necessary for a NYC commercial landlord lawyer.

 Business owners require to lease commercial spaces to set up an office, factory, or research laboratory.
 Before renting a space, it would be best to hire a commercial landlord-tenant to help you go through the lease.
-A commercial lease is a contract drafted and effected when a commercial tenant wants to lease space from a landlord.
+A commercial lease is a contract drafted and executed when a commercial tenant wants to lease space from a landlord.
 Like any other lease, a commercial lease allows the tenant to occupy the space and do business for a while in exchange for rent payments.
 Having a lease in place helps both parties to understand the legal responsibilities and rights.

 When a business cannot pay rent, it is essential to speak to the landlord about renegotiating the cost of the rent.
 Some landlords can agree to reduce the rent until the business can pay the agreed amount as per the lease.
 If the property owner is unwilling to lower the rent, then they can evict the tenant.
 However, every state has laws regarding lease termination notices, and the landlord needs to follow them to evict a tenant.

-When a landlord chooses to disregard the provided laws and evicts you unlawfully, hiring a commercial landlord-tenant lawyer in NYC would be a good step.
+When a landlord chooses to disregard the provided laws and evicts you unlawfully, hiring a commercial landlord lawyer in NYC would be a good step.
 The landlord may decide to break the commercial lease because they want to increase the rent, and the law forbids them to do so while you are still under contract.
-Such landlords will use underhand tactics and create a hostile environment in a bid to force you out.
+Such landlords will use underhanded tactics and create a hostile environment in a bid to force you out.

 – Landlord breach